CptNoobs/FractIQ/README.md

 #### **Actionable Implementation**:

-For sequential data like price movements, LSTM networks work well.
-Here's a basic implementation:
+For sequential data like price movements, I plan to explore using LSTM networks or similar time-series models.
+Here's an idea of how an implementation might look:

 ```python
 from tensorflow.keras.models import Sequential